thisdot/starter.dev/starters/express-apollo-prisma/README.md

 ## Built-in Scripts

-- `npm run infrastructure:start` - Starts up a Mysql database and Redis instance for caching
+- `npm run infrastructure:start` - Creates and starts all the docker containers for services from Docker Compose configuration (Mysql, Redis, RabbitMQ)
-- `npm run infrastructure:stop` - Stops the running database and Redis Docker containers.
+- `npm run infrastructure:stop` - Stops and removes containers, networks and volumes of all the services created by `npm run infrastructure:start`.
-- `npm run db:seed` - Allows you to seed the database (See the Seeding section)
+- `npm run prepare` - Generates Graphql and Prisma Client code.
-- `npm run dev` - Starts the development server (Needs a running infrastructure first)
+- `npm run db:seed` - Populates the database with basic data for validating and using the application in a development environment.
+(See [Seeding](#seeding))
-- `npm run build` - Builds the app.
+- `npm run build` - Compiles the project.
+Emits files referenced in with the compiler settings from tsconfig.build.json.
-- `npm start` - Starts the built app.
-(Needs a running infrastructure first)
+- `npm test` - Prepares and Runs the unit tests.
+- `npm start` - Prepares and Starts the the development server by automatically restarting the node application when file changes in the `src` directory are detected.
+Best for the first run.
+(Requires: `npm run infrastructure:start`)
-- `npm test` - Runs the unit tests.
+- `npm run dev:test` - Runs the unit tests.
+- `npm run dev:start` - Starts the development server by automatically restarting the node application when file changes in the `src` directory are detected.
+(Requires: `npm run infrastructure:start`, `npm run prepare`)
-- `npm run lint` - Runs ESLint on the project.
+- `npm run lint` - Identifying and reporting on patterns found in the project code, with the goal of making code more consistent and avoiding bugs.
-- `npm run format` - Formats code for the entire project.
+- `npm run format` - Formats all files supported by Prettier in the project directory and its subdirectories.
-- `npm run prisma:format` - Updates your database using migrations during development and creates the database if it does not exist.
+- `npm run prisma:format` - Formats the Prisma schema file, which includes validating, formatting, and persisting the schema.
-- `npm run prisma:migrate:reset` - Deletes and recreates the database, or performs a 'soft reset' by removing all data, tables, indexes, and other artifacts.
+- `npm run prisma:migrate:reset` - Drops and recreates the database, which results in data loss.
+(For development only)
 - `npm run prisma:migrate:dev` - Updates your database using migrations during development and creates the database if it does not exist.
+(For development only)
-- `npm run prisma:generate` - Generates the API schema types into the `src/interfaces/schema.ts` file
+- `npm run prisma:generate` - Generates Prisma Client code.
 - `npm run prisma:deploy` - Applies all pending migrations, and creates the database if it does not exist.
 Primarily used in non-development environments.
+(For production only)
 - `npm run queue:run` - Queue runner script.
 Runs the queue worker.

 ## Environment Variables